albar965/littlenavmap-manual/src/en/MENUS.rst

 X-Plane GPS, the G1000 or the FMS.

 The proposed file name can be defined in the :ref:`multiexport-options` for formats ``X-Plane 11``.
-Note that the two export format entries for X-Plane 11 and 12 use the same file format but a different folder.
+Note that the two export format entries for X-Plane 11 and 12 use the same file format but a different directory.

 .. _save-flight-plan-as-fgfp: